Therealchainman/archive-cp/algorithms/2SAT.md

 1. Variables can be numbered from 1 to N and their complements can be numbered from N + 1 to 2N.
 So i + N is i's complement.
 1. Tarjan's algorithm for finding strongly connected components (SCC)
 1. This is all that is needed for the 2-SAT solver, Tarjan's generates the SCC in reverse topological order, and you can use that to determine if this problem is satisfiable.
-1. You can also find one possible solution using this greedy algorithm witht he reverse topological order
+1. You can also find one possible solution using this greedy algorithm wit the reverse topological order

+CNF (conjunctive normal form)
+conjunction of multiple clauses, where each clause is a disjunction of literals.

+literal: boolean variable or its negation

+disjunction: logical or operation between boolean expressions

+2SAT, every clause has exactly two literals

 ## Tarjan's algorithm for SCC